 Notary fee.
-In order to verify your and the seller’s identity, a notary may be required to stamp the documentation.
+In order to verify your and the seller’s identity, a notary may be required to stamp the documentation at closing.

 Owner’s title insurance policy.
 This is coverage that protects you if someone should challenge your ownership of the home after you buy.
 It’s typically required in the event there’s a lien or conflict on the home and is well worth the money if an issue arises.

 Origination fee.
 This fee covers the costs that the lender incur to administrate the loan.
-Typically it equates to around half to one percent of the loan’s total.
-You may be able to have the fee waived, or seek out loans that doesn’t require this fee, so shop around before you commit to a lender.
+In most cases, it equates to around half to one percent of the loan’s total.
+You may be able to have the fee waived, or seek out loans that don’t require this fee, so shop around before you commit to a lender.

 Pest inspection.
 This fee is paid to a pest control specialist to assess your new purchase for signs of infestation.